-Korea is home to a variety of festivals that you won’t find anywhere else, and they definitely help give insight into various aspects of Korean culture that you may be unfamiliar with.
+There are a variety of Korean festivals for every season that you won’t find anywhere else, and they definitely help give insight into various aspects of Korean culture that you may be unfamiliar with.
 The summer’s not over yet – see how many of these you can hit before the weather starts cooling down again!

 Website: Gwangju Toechon Tomato Festival

 Toechon is known for the tomato crop native to the region, and locals and tourists alike join together to celebrate the amazing fruit during this festival unlike any other (yes, tomatoes are fruit!).

 A variety of activities take place at the Tomato Festival including picking tomatoes, learning to craft (or purchase) a variety of tomato-based products, and swimming in a giant pool full of tomatoes and tomato juice.
 Yes, you read that right!
 Check out this festival if you’re a tomato fan, and please tell us your experience in the comments below if you’ve actually swam in the tomato pool!

 If you survived the aforementioned Tomato Festival and swimming in a pool full of tomato juice wasn’t crazy enough for you, be sure to check out the Boryeong Mud Festival, a true highlight of summertime in South Korea.
 This festival takes place on a beach and is supposedly motivated by the health and beauty benefits related to lathering up in this thick, cold mud.
 If you ask me, it’s really just an excuse to get down and dirty and cross covering yourself in mud from head to toe off of your bucket list!